SUNRUSE/SprigganTS/README.md

 #### Content

-The build process will generate the file Source/Content.ts.
+The build process will generate the file Temp/Content.ts.
 This contains an object hierarchy mimicking your directory structure (and often the records inside the content files), with objects containing the associated metadata.

 Directories containing only consecutive numbers will be turned into arrays.

 For instance, the following directory structure:

-    '-Source
+    '-Game
       '- Battle
          |'- Sky.background.ase (contains an animation containing Day/0 and Day/1, and single frame animations Sunset/0 and Sunset/1)
          |'- Character.sprite.ase (contains single frame animations Idle, Walk/A and Walk/B)